theCapypara/nix-jetbrains-plugins/README.md

 #### Arguments:

-1. `pkgs.jetbrains` from nixpkgs.
-2. The `pkgs.jetbrains` key of the IDE to build or download.
+1. The IDE to build or downloads, from `pkgs.jetbrains`.
-3. A list of plugin IDs to install.
+2. A list of plugin IDs to install.

 #### Example: